RSwitch uses Sectona PAM for secure transaction processing, in line with the RNDPS

 RSwitch aims to align its goals with the RNDPS vision as a business.

 Financial organizations have complicated security infrastructure that requires coordination between multiple organizations, people, and processes.
 As financial services come into play, it becomes even more complex.

-In order to simplify collaboration between entities, many companies rely on external service providers for managing various financial services.
+In order to simplify collaboration amaong entities, many companies rely on external service providers for managing various financial services.
 The use of privileged accounts to accomplish tasks in these scenarios is essential.
 Although these accounts are necessary, they can present a huge vulnerability in security if not set up or utilized correctly.

 Sectona PAM offers a diverse feature set with fast deployment and lightweight architecture.
 With the threat landscape constantly evolving, organizations must have a flexible and easy-to-use solution that can adapt to changes in the environment.

 Upon successful deployment of Sectona PAM, RSwitch can now efficiently manage and monitor privileged users inside the company as well as those who need privileged access from external entities.